• Jump to Content »

 South of Nassawadox near Birdsnest I saw my first Confederate Flag.
 It was there proudly in the centre of someone’s garden.
 I haven’t seen any more since.
 I was still seeing the odd U.S. flag too but nothing like on the scale of previous states, and usually accompanied by the Virginia state flag.

 Very little traffic.
-Every third or fourth vehicle waved an acknowledgement at me as if I were in Cavan.
+Every 3d or 4th vehicle waved an acknowledgement at me as if I were in Cavan.
 It would’ve been easier if everyone waved or everyone didn’t.
 Instead I had to concentrate on every windscreen and see if a wave was coming.
 No black people waved.
-A white woman putting her trash out about fifty metres from the road waved.
+A white woman putting her trash out about 50 metres from the road waved.

 Very little corn here compared with Maryland - otherwise the landscapes were similar.
 There were also some fields of tomatoes.
 Hundreds of acres of rows and rows of them with supporting sticks the same height.
 Frequently there were old school buses - the yellow ones - parked in the fields with workers out in them in the distance.